 This technique of rolling between two sheets of cling film allows you to roll the dough very thin without using any flour.
 Equally it avoids many disasters, such as the dough sticking to the work surface.
 The pastry can also be lifted easily into the tart ring.
 Place the tart ring on a wooden peel lined with greaseproof paper.
 When the dough has reached the desired thickness, remove the top layer of cling film.
 Lift the dough and drape it over the tart ring.
 Remove the cling film.
 Lift the edges and push the dough carefully into the ring.

-Now using the reserved 30g ball of dough in cling film push the dough so that it lines perfectly the bottom of the tart ring.
-Ensure the dough is neatly pressed/lined? and moulded into the shape of the ring.
+Now using the reserved 30g ball of dough in cling film, push the dough so that it lines perfectly the bottom of the tart ring.
+Ensure the dough is neatly pressed/lined?
+And moulded into the shape of the ring.
 This will minimise the shrinkage and collapse of the dough.
-Trim the edges of the tart using a rolling pin over the top of the ring, rolling from the centre out to each side.
+Trim the tart edges using a rolling pin over the top of the ring, rolling from the centre out to each side.

 For the filling